-I. Education Foundations/Research/Statistics 15 semester hrs.
+I. Education Foundations/Research/Statistics

 II.
-Core Courses for Specific Degree 18 semester hrs.
+Core Courses for Specific Degree

 III.
-Cognate 9 semester hrs.
+Cognate (C & I degree only)

 IV.
-Elective 3 semester hrs.
+Elective (9 hours for Ed.
+Leadership)

-V. Internship 6 semester hrs.
+V. Internship

 VI.
-Dissertation 9 semester hrs.
+Dissertation

 Minimum Total hrs.

+18 semester hrs.

+9 semester hrs.

+9 semester hrs.

-60 semester hrs.
+66 semester hrs.

 Initial campus enrollment may not be changed during the student's matriculation in the doctoral program.
 Each student pursuing the doctorate through the Louisiana Education Consortium will be required to enroll in classes on the campus of each participating institution.
-A minimum of fifteen semester hours of the minimum sixty hours required for the doctorate must be taken on the campuses of participating institutions other than the host campus.
+A minimum of fifteen semester hours of the minimum sixty six hours required for the doctorate must be taken on the campuses of participating institutions other than the host campus.
 At least two courses must be taken on each campus.

 Preliminary Examination.
 Upon completion of a minimum of fifteen semester hours and not more than 27 semester hours of doctoral coursework, each student will be required to take a Preliminary Examination.
 The Preliminary Examination is designed to measure student competence in 1) educational foundations, 2) research, 3) statistics and 4) general professional knowledge.
 This common six-hour written examination will be constructed by the three campus program directors.
-Following the evaluation of the written Preliminary Examination, an oral examination may be conducted by the student's Doctoral Committee.
+Following the evaluation of the written Preliminary Examination, an oral examination may be conducted by the program directors.
 Student performance on one or both components of this examination will form the basis for any revisions of the program of study.
 Failure to pass this examination after two attempts will result in termination of the student from the program.